 Introduction to Green Building presents the Core Concepts and underlying reasons for approaching construction from a Sustainable methodology perspective.
 Several Categories of Green Building are introduced and explored.
 Categories include Building Site, Energy performance concepts & issues, Water Utilization, Indoor Environment, Materials resourcing and Recycling approaches.
 Green Building myths are dispelled.
-Co-requisite: Construction experience.
+Co-requisite: Construction experience confirmed by the instructor.
 Recommended Co-requisite: CTM 123.
 One lecture.
 May be taken for S/U credit with instructor approval.

 CTM 132 (2)

 This course will describe the basics of heating domestic hot water via the sun.
 Heat transfer and thermal dynamics principles are presented, studied, and applied.
 The basic parameters of solar hot water system design and system sizing will be explored.
 Various solar water heating systems and each component will be described, and their functions presented.
 Both drain back, and glycol based solar water heater systems diagrams are presented and discussed, with advantages and disadvantages of each system.
 Flat plate and evacuated tube solar collectors are examined, discussed, and applied.
 Other system components are also examined, such as heat exchangers, differential controllers, heat pumps, and solar hot water heaters.
 This course is designed to allow participants assembly of a solar hot water system.
 One lecture.
 One Lab.
 May be taken for S/U credit with Consent of Instructor.

 CTM 133 (1)